 Gold

 Gold, a store of wealth for millennia, has been on a safe and even upward trend for years.
 However, the past few months has seen an acceleration in value (today's date 29th April, 2024).
 While it is nice to be proven right, and to have gained personally, we've also helped a lot of people invest in gold over the years.
 Feels satisfying that they made the right choice in the metal, and in me.
-I also have a queue of people to buy their gold at full international 'spot' price, should any ever decide to sell.
+We also have a queue of people to buy their gold at full international 'spot' price, should any of our clients ever decide to sell.
 That's good business.
-But really, anyone could have seen that the price was lower than it should've been.
+But really, anyone could have seen that the price was lower than it should have been.
 Everyone involved in the gold business was of the same mind for the past few years - and stocked up/traded accordingly.
 It made no sense that gold traded in the $1,600 to $1,900 range per ounce over the past three years or so.
 Far too low.
 Deserving instead to trade in the $2,000 plus region, at least.
 This has now been corrected.
-Some now state that gold could reach $3,000 an ounce.
-This I would not like to see as it's translating a calm steady asset into something more volatile, Bitcoin Territory, as the Financial Times termed it over the weekend.
+Some now state that gold could reach $3,000 an ounce by the end of the year.
+It will most probably hit $2,700.
+I would not like to see it go far beyond as gold's reputation as an investment is one of calm and steady.
+A big swing upwards might risk turning it into a more volatile asset, akin to Bitcoin Territory.

-With recent investor enthusiasm it should perhaps touch the $2,400 level, in a possible second round of buying yet to come.
+With recent investor enthusiasm it should perhaps touch the $2,400 level soon, with a possible second round of buying yet to come.
 As of today's date, gold trades just above $2,300.
 It's the usual, crowd sees a train, Hey, Let's All Jump on the Train.
 But at $2,300 its still not a record price at all.
-There's value left, and still safe to purchase as an investment at the $2,300 to $2,450 level.
+There's value left, and still safe to purchase as an investment at the $2,300 to $2,500 level.
 Anything over this you'll just be treading water.
 Solid, but no big upside over time - other than as a mild, but attractive, tax free (if bought in coin) hedge against inflation.
-If it's an instant profit you're after, a 'gamble', gold buying at over $2,450 isn't the answer.
+If it's an instant profit you're after, a 'gamble', gold buying at over $2,500 isn't the answer.
 With inflation factored in, gold has traded at $3,000 plus many times in the past.
 Honestly, I can't see it quickly reaching this figure, or going far beyond it.
-Yes, hitting $2,500, this is likely, maybe even hitting $2,750, but nothing too much more than that.
+Yes, hitting $2,700, this is likely by year's end, maybe even hitting $2,750, but nothing too much more than that.
 Unless of course Russia, China, North Korea, Iran or Israel let off a small tactical nuclear bomb to make a statement (Five, five countries presently going through 'events' where access to, and a big signal, might be an attractive option).
-Then gold will go to the sky.
-Being the major crisis hedge it is.
-I don't think there has been such a high risk of this happening since mankind invented this weapon.
+Then gold will go to the sky, being the major crisis hedge it is.
+I don't think there has been such a high risk of this happening since mankind invented this terrible weapon.

 As with a lot of 'in vogue' investments there's plenty of newly minted experts on the block, throwing out the advice, and with nothing invested themselves, no skin in the game.
 Beware from whom you get your gold buying advice.
 On a practical buying physical gold level, also beware the plenitude of outlets offering to buy and sell gold.
 Where potential investors can err badly is in the price they either pay for it, or sell it.
 Seems obvious, but most retail outlets offering to buy or sell gold offer disastrous rates.
 And the recent proliferation of online websites offering the same service pose the same potential disaster of significant price-risk and purity.